Skip to content

 Monday 17th November

 Domestic abuse isn’t just physical.
-It includes controlling, coercive, threatening and degrading behaviour, usually by a partner or ex-partner, but also by a family member or carer.
+It can include controlling, coercive, threatening, and degrading behaviour—most often by a partner or ex-partner, but also by a family member or carer.

-We are delighted to be joined by Melanie Fox and Lauren Grieveson for this session.
-Mel and Lauren are part of the IDAS team (IDAS is the largest specialist charity in the North supporting people affected by domestic abuse and sexual violence?
-And will be joining us to talk about DA and how we can respond well and how we can support people within our congregations and communities who may be impacted by DA.
+We’re pleased to welcome Melanie Fox and Lauren Grieveson from IDAS: the largest specialist charity in the North supporting people affected by domestic abuse and sexual violence.
+Mel and Lauren will help us explore what domestic abuse looks like, how we can respond well, and how we can support those in our congregations and communities who may be affected.

 Tuesday 18th November

-Mo is the Diocesan Adviser in Pastoral Care.
-As a Systemic and Family Psychotherapist (UKCP accredited) Mo is able to offer or arrange therapy, pastoral support or mediation for clergy, their immediate families and Diocesan employees, Licensed or Authorised Lay Ministers.
+Mona-Karina Theodosius is our Diocesan Adviser in Pastoral Care.
+Mo is a UKCP-accredited Systemic and Family Psychotherapist.
+In her role, she offers or arranges therapy, pastoral support, and mediation for clergy, their immediate families, Diocesan employees, and Licensed or Authorised Lay Ministers.

-The Heresy of Perfection – Canon Tim Goode – 1 pm – 2.30 pm
+The heresy of perfection – Canon Tim Goode – 1-2.30 pm

-Revd Canon Timothy Goode has been the Canon for Congregational Discipleship and Nurture at York Minster since September 2023.
-Before that he was Rector of St Margaret’s Lee in South East London, a member of General Synod and Archbishops’ Council.
-Timothy is a member of the National Disability Task Group, which advises the Archbishops of Canterbury and York on disability issues and he led the first debate on disability at the General Synod in July 2022.
+Timothy Goode has been the Canon for Congregational Discipleship and Nurture at York Minster since September 2023.
+He brings a wealth of experience from his previous role as Rector of St Margaret’s Lee in South East London, as well as his work on General Synod and the Archbishops’ Council.
+He is a member of the National Disability Task Group, which advises the Archbishops of Canterbury and York, and led the first-ever debate on disability at General Synod in July 2022.

-Understanding Child Sexual Abuse – Lucy Faithful Foundation – 6.30 pm – 8.00 pm
+Understanding child sexual abuse – Lucy Faithful Foundation – 6.30-8.00 pm

 The presentation will cover: